-My suburban wilderness survival skills workshop began with a reading of the fiery old German folk tale, "Hansel and Gretel".
+My suburban wilderness survival skills workshop began with a reading of the fiery old German folk tale, Hansel and Gretel.
 I carefully prefaced it, telling the twins that this was only a story and that it involved a pair of siblings who resolved their fear of becoming lost in the woods with the use of a practical tactic.
-I hoped the story wouldn't plant an idea in those cute little heads that a scary witch also resided in grandma's backyard!
+I hoped the story wouldn't plant an idea in those cute little heads that a scary witch also resided in grandma's backyard.
 Well, never mind that!
-All the boys wanted to do was carefully and repeatedly examine the picture of the witch!
-Once satisfied, we brainstormed our own ideas for marking a path through the woods that wouldn't get eaten by birds like the breadcrumb trail that Hansel and Gretel unwisely experimented with!
+All the boys wanted to do was repeatedly examine the picture of the witch!
+Once satisfied, we brainstormed our own ideas for marking a path through the woods that wouldn't get eaten by birds like the breadcrumb trail that Hansel and Gretel unwisely experimented with.
 How convenient that grandma came up with the idea we used, having all the supplies readily available!
 The plan was to mark a trail with bright color paper squares, cut out by the boys.
 Sae chose green, and Nick, orange.
 Then we would return home by following the same trail back!
 Brilliant!

 This is how we marked our trail so we could find our way back to the safety of grandmother's house!

 Before long, our supply of trail markers was exhausted and it was time to turn back, following the true path that would take us home.
 Thank goodness for wise foresight!
 We encountered many forks in the road that could have mistakenly been taken had there been no markers to follow!
 And who knows what could have lurked at the end of those unhappy trails?
 (An ugly witch with a hungry wall oven perhaps?
 YIKES!)

 HOME AT LAST!
 With the clearing in sight, we triumphantly waved the last two markers - symbols that validate the day we learned how to fearlessly conquer the suburban wilderness!